Cmdliner/TodoApp/README.md

 - Implement pwd hashing
 - Research on how to access headers
 - Implement todo actions
-- Implement secrets sin env variable
+- Implement secrets in env variable